-Mad Devs has the experience to rely on and smart approaches to development.
+Mad Devs have the experience to rely on smart approaches to development.
 Moreover, we do not hide our plans, processes, or calculations—instead, we share those enthusiastically.
-This is why, when you receive a proposal, you also receive a detailed explanation of why a particular approach will be the best option to implement in your project.
+When you receive a proposal, you also receive a detailed explanation of why a particular approach will be the best option to implement in your project.

 If you have questions or want to discover more details, get in touch with us.